rantahar/introduction-to-mpi/_episodes/09-parallellising_serial.md

 In this section we will look at a more complete code and take it from serial to parallel in a couple of steps.

-The exercises and solutions are based on the following code:
+The exercises and solutions are based on a code that simulates the Poisson's equation, which in this case describes how heat diffuses in a metal stick.
+The original code below repeats small time steps untill the distribution of heat energy reaches an equilibrium.

 ~~~
 {% include code/poisson.c %}